andriichyzh/node-httptest/README.md

 ## Workflow

-Possible to create a common options for a group of requests
+Possible to create a common options for a group of requests.
+Also support override of params, headers, body, expect.

 ```js
 var httptest = require('httptest');